DryPerspective/Path-Tracer/README.md

 # Path-Tracer

+A path-tracing renderer which generates a collection of random spheres, and renders them.
+Supports opaque, reflective, and transparent spheres.

 ## What this project is: ##

 This project is a fairly simple reverse ray-tracing renderer, written in C++.
 It generates a series of random spheres, and uses the principle of reverse ray tracing (or path tracing) to render an image of those spheres.